Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 ## Deployment Decisions

-At this point, we need to decide how we're going to deploy this program and really use it in the world.
+At this point, we need to decide how we're going to deploy this program and really use it in the real world.
 We need to decide how to deploy the contract, as well as what kind of user interaction modality we'll implement inside of our frontend.

 **Decide how you will deploy and use this application.**